mshogren/container-minecraft-app/docs/decisions/0008-use-strawberry-as-framework-for-graphql.md

 ## Decision Outcome

 Chosen option: "Strawberry", because
-* Starwberry is recommended by [FastAPI](https://fastapi.tiangolo.com/advanced/graphql/).
+* Strawberry is recommended by [FastAPI](https://fastapi.tiangolo.com/advanced/graphql/).
+* Strawberry allows a [code-first](https://stackoverflow.com/questions/5446316/code-first-vs-model-database-first) approach which should make prototyping faster and easier than managing the API definition separately from the code that implements it.

 ## Links